omerfdasar/taskTracker/README.md

 - Step 5: Push your application into your own public repo on Github

 - Step 6: Add project gif to your project and README.md file.

-## Notes

-- You can add additional functionalities to your app.